BAAI-EI-DATA/RoboDriver/README_en.md

 ## Quick Start

+Goal: help you quickly integrate your own robot by following the provided examples/templates.

-Follow the setup and usage guide in `QuickStart.md`.
+Follow `QuickStart.md` for environment setup and usage.
+It covers:

-It covers Conda environments, project installation, PyTorch options, optional audio libraries, and running sample dataflows.
+- Creating and activating Conda environments
+- Installing the project and bundled wheels
+- Installing PyTorch for your platform
+- Optional audio libraries (Ubuntu)
+- Running sample dataflows and basic debugging
+- Robot adaptation: start from `operating_platform/robot/robots/<robot>_v1/` as a template and adjust `configs.py` / `manipulator.py`

 ## Roadmap